mkhan45/blog/content/posts/moved-to-hugo.md

 post really put into perspective how much writing I've done.
 Apparently there was a hugo import command the whole time.

-Amusingly I had a post from May 13, 2020 about moving to Jekyll.
+I had a post from May 13, 2020 about moving to Jekyll.
+I guess 584 days is the time to beat for Hugo.